NBA fines Clippers $50,000 for statements about Leonard

-Leonard sat out a 129-124 home loss to the Milwaukee Bucks on Wednesday night, the second time he’s missed the nationally televised front end of a back-to-back this season.
-He had 27 points and 13 rebounds in a nationally televised 107-101 win over Portland on Thursday night.
+Leonard sat out the Clippers’ 129-124 home loss to the Milwaukee Bucks on Wednesday night, the second time he’s missed the nationally televised front end of a back-to-back this season.
+He was in the lineup against Portland on Thursday night.

-“I’m disappointed.
-He’s my coach and I’m on his side,” Leonard said of the fine.
-“I’m not a doctor, but we’re going to do what’s best for me to be healthy so I can play basketball games.
-I can’t read too much into it.”

-The NBA initially confirmed the Clippers were compliant with league rules in resting Leonard because of a knee injury.
-It was what Rivers said before the game that in part triggered the fine.
+The NBA initially confirmed the Clippers were compliant with league rules in deciding to rest Leonard because of a knee injury.
+It was what Rivers said before the game that triggered the fine.

 ”He feels great,” Rivers said Wednesday. ”But he feels great because of what we’ve been doing, and we’re just going to continue to do it.
 There’s no concern here.”